Services

 Sessions usually 60-90 minutes.

-Creativity goes a long way to helping improve wellbeing.
-Through storytelling, young people can have fun, use their imaginations, improve their confidence, and create amazing adventures of the mind whilst they’re at it.
-A healthy blend of teambuilding activities mixed with either performance or writing skills dependent on the group, this can make a great one-off activity or a series developed over a longer period.
+Through storytelling, young people can have fun, use their imaginations, improve their confidence, and create amazing adventures of the mind.
+A healthy blend of activities mixed with either performance or writing skills dependent on the group, these workshops can make a great one-off activity or a programme developed over a longer period.

 When assessing young people I use a framework that looks at the development and diagnostic of the child.